-Vascular compression of the RVLM was idenfitied in 40 patients (62.5%), of which 27 (67.5%) exhibited compression on the left side.
-The neurovascular compression was described as contact-related in 34 patients and as pressure-induced brainstem deformation in a further six individuals.
+Vascular compression of the RVLM was idenfitied in 40 patients (62.5 %), of which 27 (67.5 %) exhibited compression on the left side.
+The neurovascular compression was described as contact-related in 34 patients and as pressure-induced deformation in further six individuals.
 All of the latter cases were left-sided.
-We found no vascular compression of the RVLM in 24 patients (37.5%) and these individuals served as the control group.
+We found no vascular compression of the RVLM in 24 patients (37.5 %) and these individuals served as the control group.
 Patients with and without RVLM compression did not differ with regard to age, body mass index or the number of antihypertensive drugs used (Table 1).

-No difference in 24 hour norepinephrine secretion was found between the group without RVLM compression and the patients who exhibited any or left-sided RVLM compression (Table 1).
+No difference in 24-h norepinephrine excretion was found between the group without RVLM compression and the patients who exhibited any or left-sided RVLM compression (Table 1).